December 2017, updated July 2020

 I decided to write a simple pixel sort node for Nuke as practice in Blinkscript, and it has some extra features!

-I left the Blinkscript node unlocked and commented for those who want to learn the basics of it using practical examples.
-Hope it helps!
+I left the Blinkscript node unlocked for those who want to learn how it was built!

-Update: this page used to be about a Pixelsort plugin written in the NDK, but since I don’t want to compile it for every new Nuke version I’ve decided to rewrite it using Blinkscript.
+This page used to be about a Pixelsort plugin written in the Nuke NDK, but since I don’t want to compile it for every new Nuke version I’ve decided to rewrite it using Blinkscript.

 You can download a compiled v1.6 of the NDK version and its source code here, just in case!
 (Sadly, this one doesn’t work in Nuke 12 and up.)